Regents Professor of Anthropology

 Have taught college level classes since 1990.
 Teaching at 100-600 levels at The University of Montana since 1996.

 Dr. Prentiss is engaged in archaeological research in British Columbia, Canada.
 She is a member of the research team "Lives of Bronze Age Women" at the Danish National Museum, Copenhagen, Denmark.
+She is also a research team member on the project, "Emergency Monitoring of CLimate Change Impacts upon Archeological Degredation and Cultural Heritage in Northeast Greenland" based at Aarhus University, Aarhus, Denmark.
 She was visiting scholar at the McDonald Institute for Archaeological Research, University of Cambridge during 2018.

 Recent articles in peer-reviewed journals: